Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-validate-axiasolar.md

 ---
 id: maintain-guides-how-to-validate-axiasolar
-title: Run a Validator (AXIASolar)
+title: Run a Validator (AXIACoin)
-sidebar_label: How to run a Validator on AXIASolar
+sidebar_label: How to run a Validator on AXIACoin
 slug: ../maintain-guides-how-to-validate-axiasolar
 ---

-> The following information applies to the AXIASolar network.
+> The following information applies to the AXIACoin network.
 If you want to set up a validator on
 > AXIALunar, check out the
 > [AXIALunar guide](axialunar/mirror-maintain-guides-how-to-validate-axialunar.md)
 > instead.

-This guide will instruct you how to set up a validator node on the AXIASolar network.
+This guide will instruct you how to set up a validator node on the AXIACoin network.

 ## Preliminaries